-WARRANTY PERIOD: HOW SERVICE IS HANDLED:
+HOW SERVICE IS HANDLED:

-Model: LMHM2237 Call 1-800-243-0000 and choose the appropriate prompt.
-Please have product type (Microwave) and ZIP
+Call 1-800-243-0000 and choose the appropriate prompt.
+Please have product type (Microwave) and ZIP code ready.

-Labor: 1 Year from the Date of Purchase. code ready.

-Parts: 1 Year from the Date of Purchase.

-Magnetron: 10 Years from the Date of

-Purchase.

 THIS WARRANTY IS IN LIEU OF ANY OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 TO THE EXTENT ANY IMPLIED WARRANTY IS REQUIRED BY LAW, IT IS LIMITED IN DURATION TO THE EXPRESS WARRANTY PERIOD ABOVE.
 LG WILL NOT BE LIABLE FOR ANY CONSEQUENTIAL, INDIRECT, OR INCIDENTAL DAMAGES OF ANY KIND, INCLUDING LOST REVENUES OR PROFITS, IN CONNECTION WITH THE PRODUCT.
 SOME STATES DO NOT ALLOW LIMITATION ON HOW LONG AN IMPLIED WARRANTY LASTS OR THE EXCLUSION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY TO YOU.